HydroModPy/HydroModPy/hydromodpy/analysis/testbed/README.md

 the site-selection manifest catalog resolver, and the child-runner contract used by generic testbeds.

+For a regional campaign whose child simulations use the same routing DEM, set `[regional_lab] share_regional_flow = true`.
+The launcher writes one sealed regional flow job per DEM content, correction, CRS, and terrain engine.
+It materializes child TOMLs under `output_root/materialized_configs/`; each child receives its own copies of the verified flow rasters and delineates its own outlet.
+The plan and report contain `regional_flow` job counts and references.
+This mode currently accepts simulation recipes with outlet catchments and no lake enforcement, stream enforcement, or river-network extraction.
+The launcher rejects other combinations rather than sharing site-dependent products.
+Completed children are reused only when their resolved configuration and regional job id still match the prior report.

 Supported pairs are currently:

 | Subject | Runner | Generated child workflow |